shariq1989/cookbook/content/recipe/Butter_Chicken.md

 * Cream: I prefer using heavy cream because it blends well without being too temperamental.

 * Garam Masala: India is a vast country with varying sub-cultures, and as a result, Indian food differs from region to region.
 The same is true of specific spices as well.
-Garam masala is a necessary ingredient for butter chicken, but every garam masala blend differs based on its origin.
+Garam masala is a necessary ingredient for butter chicken, but every garam masala blend differs based on its origin and family making it.
 For this reason, I suggest making your garam masala, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
+Here is the [garam masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) our family most often uses.
 If you choose to go the store-bought route, I suggest [Rani](https://amzn.to/3eqFSFa), Spice House, or Penzey's garam masala.

 * Tomatoes: I use fresh ingredients whenever possible, but you can also use canned, diced tomatoes.